 Students may not overlap ("double-count") courses for completing multiple major and/or minor requirements, unless:

-The Major-Minor and Multiple Major Course Approval Form (pdf) form must be submitted to the Student Services Center by the Final Study List deadline for the term in which the student intends to graduate.
+The Major-Minor and Multiple Major Course Approval Form (pdf) form can be found on the eForms portal by going to Axess under the main drop down menu, please note that the form must be submitted by the Final Study List deadline for the term in which the student intends to graduate.

 If you are pursuing more than one major you must complete a Major-Minor and Multiple Major Course Approval Form (pdf) form indicating which courses you plan to apply toward each major and any minor(s).
 Departments must certify that the plan of study meets all requirements for the majors and any minor(s) without unallowable overlaps in course work.